A Linear Exponential Comonad in s-finite Transition Kernels and Probabilistic Coherent Spaces: Introduction

-Second, observing a contravariant equivalence of $\TKer$ to $\Mes$ of measurable functions and linear positive maps preserving monotone convergence, we formulate an orthogonality between a measurable map $f$ and a measure $\mu$ in terms of $\int f d \mu \leq 1$, where $f \in \TKer(\mc{X},\mc{I})$ and $\mu \in \TKer(\mc{I},\mc{X})$.
-This is a continuous version of Danos-Ehrhard's linear duality for $\Pcoh$.
-Using an inner product in terms of Lebesgue integral, our orthogonality has an adjunction between operators $\kappa^*$ and $\kappa_*$ of a kernel $\kappa$ respectively on measurable functions and on measures.
-The adjunction provides a coherence condition of the orthogonality for the exponential comonad, which is shown to drastically simplify the general method of Hyland-Schalk.
-The orthogonality allows us to construct a double glueing $\GopTKersfin$ \`{a} la Hyland-Schalk, in which the coproduct and product become different as well as the monoidal tensor and cotensor.
-We follow Hyland-Schalk to formulate the two subcategories, slack and tight orthogonality categories, of $\GopTKersfin$.
+Secondly, we utilise Hyland-Schalk general categorical construction of double glueing \cite{HSha} to $\opTKersfin$.
+In the double glueing $\GopTKersfin$, the coproduct and product operations, as well as the monoidal tensor and cotensor, exhibit distinctions.
+Our primary focus is how to lift the linear exponential comonad in $\opTKersfin$ to the double glueing.
+By applying the general methodology \cite{HSha} to our specific exponential kernels, distinct linear comonad structures are established within $\GopTKersfin$.
+Subsequently, by observing a contravariant equivalence between $\TKer$ and $\Mes$ (representing measurable functions and linear positive maps preserving monotone convergence), we formulate an orthogonality between a measurable map $f$ and a measure $\mu$ so that $f \in \TKer(\mc{X},\mc{I})$ and $\mu \in \TKer(\mc{I},\mc{X})$ are orthogonal if $\int f d \mu \leq 1$.
+This orthogonality serves as a continuous version of Danos-Ehrhard's linear duality for $\Pcoh$.
+Our orthogonality includes an adjunction between operators $\kappa^*$ and $\kappa_*$ associated with a kernel $\kappa$ respectively on measurable functions and on measures.
+This adjunction enforces a coherence condition for the orthogonality concerning the exponential comonad.
+It notably simplifies the general construction by Hyland-Schalk.
+The introduced orthogonality concept enables the construction of certain double glueing subcategories, including tight orthogonality one, on which our primary focus lies.

-Finally, the full subcategory $\TKersfinomg$ of the countable measurable spaces is investigated, whose morphisms collapse to the transition matrices from the kernels. $\TKersfinomg$ has a dagger functor internalising the contravariant equivalence in the restriction to the subcategory.
-This brings a monoidal closed structure in $\TKersfinomg$, making the category compact closed.
-The double gluing instance $\GopTKersfinomg$ becomes $*$-autonomous and its subcategory of the tight orthogonality is shown equivalent to the category $\Pcoh$ of probabilistic coherent spaces.
-The equivalence for the first time gives a precise formulation of the folklore among the linear logic (cf. \cite{Pagslide}).
+Finally, we delve into the full subcategory $\TKersfinomg$ of countable measurable spaces, where morphisms of transition kernels collapse into transition matrices.
+Within $\TKersfinomg$, there exists a dagger functor internalising the contravariant equivalence in the subcategory restriction.
+This results in a monoidal closed structure within $\TKersfinomg$, rendering the category dagger compact closed.
+Consequently the double gluing $\GopTKersfinomg$ becomes *-autonomous.
+Our goal is to establish an equivalence of the tight orthogonal subcategory $\Ti{\opTKersfinomg}$ to the category $\Pcoh$ of probabilistic coherent spaces.
+Notably, this equivalence marks the first precise formulation of the folklore among the linear logic community (cf. \cite{Pagslide}).